13055ecam/Color-detection-module/README.md

 ##### Adjust position of a frame
 ![before](/Pictures/image2.png)

-- Maintain your cursor at a place where you want to place a side of the frame
+- Maintain your cursor where you want to place a side of the frame
 - Take note of the position.
 - Change the position in the code (nano color_detection.py)
 - Restart for another side of the frame and save the file.